-Report suspicious situations, such as persons loitering in parking areas or unoccupied areas.
-Don't assist strangers-call the Police.
+Report suspicious circumstances, such as persons loitering in parking lots or unoccupied areas.
+Do not assist strangers - call the Police Department.
 If someone needs help, we will respond to assist.

 Park legally and drive safely.
 Citations will be issued to those who do not comply with traffic laws.
-This is to ensure safety for all students, employees, and visitors on campus.
+This is to ensure safety for all students, employees, and visitors on our campuses.